 The Joovy Room2 and the 4moms Breeze earned top scores of 9 of 10.
 Both cribs have sturdy frames and tight mesh with impressive attention to detail.

 The lowest score for the group is 4 for the KidCo.
 This option has soft, flimsy fabric with lots of loose threads and mesh that easily indents.
 The BabyBjorn Travel Crib Light and the Lotus Travel Crib earned an 8 and 7, respectively, with higher-end materials and solid construction in simple designs that the manufacturers execute well.
 The less expensive Baby Joy earns an impressive 6 overall for quality, making it the highest quality, budget-friendly option in the review.

 In January 2014, 15 baby gear categories were found not to pose a fire safety risk and were made exempt from meeting flammability standards.
 This exemption means the manufacturers of these types of baby products are free to make products without harmful flame retardants.
 Unfortunately, that doesn't mean they all make an effort.

 Flame retardant chemicals are harmful to humans.
 In our opinion, we feel that exposing little ones to these kinds of chemicals should be limited whenever feasible.
-Only three products in this review provide or make comments about what materials and chemicals they use (or don't use) to create their portable cribs.
-We think transparency is important, and parents should demand more information from companies before making buying decisions.
+Only a handful of products in this review provide information about what materials and chemicals they use (or don't use) to create their portable cribs.
+We think transparency is essential, and parents should demand more information from companies before making buying decisions.
 The Center For Environmental Health (CEH) surveyed leading manufacturers of baby gear on their use of flame retardant chemicals.
 The CEH list the following survey questions on their website:CEH's survey asked four simple questions:

 2) If some products still contain flame retardants, which ones?